Lazuardis/Lazuardis.github.io/_pages/about_einstein.md

 I continuously strive to enhance my expertise in Operations Research, Management Science, and Business Management, with a particular focus on Modelling and Simulation.

+Experienced and devoted in seeking expertise in Statistics, Mathematical Modelling, Discrete-Event Simulation, Agent-Based Modelling, Machine Learning, Artificial Intelligence and System Dynamics.

 Always open for collaboration and project.
-I have been dwelling in various use case of Business, Retail and Logistics, Mining, Supply Chain, Agriculture, Aviation, Port and many more!.
+I have been dwelling in various use case of Business, Retail and Logistics, Mining, Supply Chain, Agriculture, Aviation, Port and many more.